are you in?

 I did marketing and project management for small companies until 2018 when my girlfriend left me.
 My doctor told me I’m a ticking bomb, my best friend stopped talking to me and at a time I had a 2k contract that fell through (it was a big deal when I was making only making 2k/mo) so I had to do something. [btw I solved the health issue and I don’t plan on dying anytime soon :)]

 In November of 2018, someone asked me to market a service that was really hard to market in a creative way.
-Of course I thought about FB ads.
-I watched courses and ran ads and in first week got them 2 new clients for intravenous therapy service.
+Of course, I thought about FB ads.
+I watched courses and ran ads and in the first week got them 2 new clients for intravenous therapy service.
 It turned out at that time no one had done an ad for IV therapy in Canada.
 I was the first one but I did not have that information and I had nothing to lose.

 That campaign did really well and the founder of that biz introduced me to 5+ other businesses.
 That same month they all signed up.
 My income went from 1k to 10k/month.